 Online courses can work for any student, just as a physical, on-site classroom with face-to-face instruction can work for any student.
 But often the quality of the “fit” with a particular instructor or a particular class environment varies.
-Taking an online class requires just as much time and effort as class on campus – and there are some new twists for most of us.
-Online courses place the responsibility for course time management squarely on you, the student.
+Taking an online class requires just as much time and effort as a face-to-face traditional course.
+Online courses, however, place the responsibility for course time management squarely on you, the student.

 - Am I comfortable with using the computer and the Internet?

 - Do I have 24/7 access to a computer and the Internet?

 - Is there a back up plan in case of emergency (e.g. computer crashes, power outage, or Internet isn’t working)?

 - Will I be sharing the computer with a roommate or family?

 - Do I have 10-15 hours a week to dedicate to assignments for each online course?